 What can I learn from this page?

-How to create, design, launch and duplicate a self-reflection cycle
+How to create and launch a self reflection cycle

 Who is this guide for?

 Self-reflection is a core step in an employee's performance experience.
 Employees reflect on their achievements, learnings, and areas for growth during the review period.
 This component ensures the employee’s voice is heard and can increase how satisfied the employee is with the process.
 You may find self-reflections valuable for your organization in the following ways: